hybridsjs/hybrids/docs/component-model/templates.md

 ### Promises

-Promise as a value of an expression is not supported.
-However, the template engine supports promises by the `html.resolve` method.
+A Promise as a value of an expression is not supported.
+However, the template engine supports promises via the `html.resolve` method.

 ```typescript
 html.resolve(promise: Promise, placeholder: Function, delay = 200): Function
 ```

 * **arguments**:
-  * `promise` - promise, which should resolve to content expression value
+  * `promise` - a promise, which should resolve to the content expression value
-  * `placeholder` - update function for render content until promise is resolved or rejected
+  * `placeholder` - an update function that renders content until the promise is resolved or rejected
-  * `delay` - delay in milliseconds, after which placeholder is rendered
+  * `delay` - delay in milliseconds after which the placeholder is rendered
 * **returns**:
   * update function compatible with content expression